-The vehicle purchase process is complex and iterative, and messages presented beyond the label may be even more helpful in getting consumers the information they need about energy use, cost, greenhouse gases, and other emissions.
+120. The vehicle purchase process is complex and iterative, and messages presented beyond the label may be even more helpful in getting consumers the information they need about energy use, cost, greenhouse gases, and other emissions.
 Because many consumers now do research online before ever visiting a car dealership and seeing a label, websites that allow the user to compare vehicles on their environmental attributes may be particularly helpful in guiding vehicle choice toward EFVs.
 Public education campaigns can raise the public valuation of environmental attributes, as well as educate the public about new vehicle technologies that may otherwise be intimidating to some purchasers.

-For consumer information to be effective, it needs to be clear, simple, and demonstrate effects that are relevant and motivating to the public.
-For example, monetary savings are more motivating to most people than are costs.
+121. For consumer information to be effective, it needs to be clear, simple, and demonstrate effects that are relevant and motivating to the public.
+For example, monetary savings are more motivating to most people than costs.
 In order to foster social change, the label needs to be eye-catching and attract attention.
 Detailed information does not belong on a label, since most consumers spend very little time looking at it and will make a very quick impression.
 It is most useful if the label creates interest in the environmental attributes of the vehicle, leaves the consumer with a quick and accurate impression of the relative environmental friendliness of that vehicle, and points them to a website where they can gather additional information.
 This combination of approaches provides the tools that allow purchasers to choose a more environmentally friendly vehicle, and increases the value society places on EFVs.

-United States: Vehicle Labels
+3.3.1 United States: Vehicle Labels

-In the U.S., new vehicles have had fuel economy labels for 35 years, which provide estimated fuel economy and projected annual costs of refueling.
+122. In the United States of America, new vehicles have had fuel economy labels for 35 years, which provide estimated fuel economy and projected annual costs of refuelling.
 The labels were recently redesigned to increase their usefulness in helping consumers choose EFVs by providing comparative ratings on fuel economy and greenhouse gases and emissions of smog-forming air pollutants.
-The new labels also reflect the likelihood of a much more diverse vehicle technology marketplace in the near future, providing information on the capabilities of these new labels in terms of energy use, driving range, and recharging time.
+The new labels also reflect the likelihood of a much more diverse vehicle technology marketplace in the near future, providing information on the capabilities of these new labels in terms of energy use, driving range and recharging time.

-For many consumers, environmental preference will be less relevant than monetary concerns.
-Therefore, the label also provides an estimate of how much more (or less) the vehicle will cost to fuel over five years relative to the average new vehicle, as well as the estimated annual refueling cost.
+123. For many consumers, environmental preference will be less relevant than monetary concerns.
+Therefore, the label also provides an estimate of how much more (or less) the vehicle will cost to fuel over five years relative to the average new vehicle, as well as the estimated annual refuelling cost.
 This allows the purchaser to easily consider fuel savings in the context of the up-front cost of purchasing the vehicle, and can point purchasers toward more efficient vehicles even if they have a higher purchase price.
-The information on the labels is a first level of information, more comprehensive information and direct comparisons can be made at a website: www.fueleconomy.gov.
+The information on the labels is a first level of information, more comprehensive information and direct comparisons can be found at a website: www.fueleconomy.gov.

-ACEEE i.e. American Council for an Energy-Efficient Economy's Green Book
+3.3.2 ACEEE i.e. American Council for an Energy-Efficient Economy's Green Book

-The rating methodology for vehicles belonging to model year 2011 is proposed in this green book.
+124. The rating methodology for vehicles belonging to model year 2011 is proposed in this green book.
 The methodology is based on:

-- Use of Emission Certification values to rate the vehicles - Incorporation of Results for Life Cycle Analysis - Treatment suggested for Plug-in electric vehicles
+- (a) Use of Emission Certification values to rate the vehicles; - (b) Incorporation of Results for Life Cycle Analysis;

+(c) Treatment suggested for Plug-in electric vehicles.

-Additionally emission factors for power generation are also taken into the consideration while formulating the rating criteria.
-However, these factors are designed only for electricity generation and consumption in US.
+125. Additionally emission factors for power generation are also taken into the consideration while formulating the rating criteria.
+However, these factors are designed only for electricity generation and consumption in United States of America.

-Australian Green Vehicle Guide
+3.3.3 Australian Green Vehicle Guide